justdie386/discordia-examples/docs/source/slash.rst

    end)
    client:run("Bot your token")

-This will create a slash command, and will print the inputed value when running the slash command.
+This will create a slash command, will print the inputed value when running the slash command and reply to the interaction.